SHORT ONLINE VITAE

 - Consumption Based Asset Pricing Models: Empirical Performance (with H. Lustig ), New Palgrave Dictionary of Economics, 2nd Edition, Eds.
 Steven N. Durlauf and Lawrence E. Blume, Palgrave Macmillan, 2008.

 - Learning your Earning: Are Labor Income Shocks Really Very Persistent?
 American Economic Review, June 2007, Vol. 97, No. 3, pp. 687-712.

 - Do Stockholders Share Risk More Effectively than Non-stockholders?, Review of Economics and Statistics, May 2007, Vol. 89, No. 2, pp. 275-288.

 - Reconciling Conflicting Evidence on the Elasticity of Intertemporal Substitution: A Macroeconomic Perspective, Journal of Monetary Economics, October 2006, Vol. 53, No 7, pp. 1451-1472.

 - Does Market Incompleteness Matter for Asset Prices? (with B. Kuruscu), Journal of the European Economic Association, P&P, April-May 2006, pp. 484-492.

-- The Glass Ceiling and The Paper Floor: Gender Differences Among Top Earners, 1981-2012 (with Greg Kaplan and Jae Song), In revision for QJE.
+- The Glass Ceiling and The Paper Floor: Changing Gender Composition of Top Earners Since the 1980s (with Greg Kaplan and Jae Song), NBER Macroannual, 2020.

 - Lifetime Incomes In the United States: Today, Work in Progress (with Greg Kaplan and Jae Song).

-- A Parsimonious Earnings Process for Business Cycle Analysis (with Alisdair McKay)
+- A Parsimonious Earnings Process for Business Cycle Analysis (with Alisdair McKay and Conor Ryan)